 Chemical Soy Sauce

-Nowadays, defatted soy meal, the residue of soybean oil production, is broken down—hydrolyzed—into amino acids and sugars with concentrated hydrochloric acid.
-This caustic mixture is then neutralized with alkaline sodium carbonate, and flavored and colored with corn syrup, caramel, water, and salt.
+Chemical soy sauces are made by hydrolyzing soy protein and combining it with other flavorings.
+Their flavor is far removed from traditional soy sauces made with fermented soybeans.
+As Harold McGee explains in On Food and Cooking, "Defatted soy meal, the residue of soybean oil production, is broken down—hydrolyzed—into amino acids and sugars with concentrated hydrochloric acid.
+This caustic mixture is then neutralized with alkaline sodium carbonate, and flavored and colored with corn syrup, caramel, water, and salt."

-Soy sauce's two main enemies are light and heat, so be sure to store it in a dark place away from a heat source (for example, above the stove or on the countertop).
-Once a bottle of soy sauce is opened, keep it in the fridge if you don't expect to use all of the soy sauce within a month or so—particularly if its in a clear glass bottle.
-To save money, you can purchase large metal cans of soy sauce and store them in a dark cupboard, refilling a smaller glass container in your refrigerator as needed.
+Soy sauce's two main enemies are light and heat, so be sure to store your soy sauce a dark place away from a heat source (for example, above the stove or on the countertop).
+Once you open a bottle of soy sauce, we recommend keeping it in the fridge, particularly if you don't expect to use all of the soy sauce within a month or so.
+Stored properly in the fridge, soy sauce will most likely keep indefinitely.
+That said, if you have a crusty three year-old bottle of Kikkoman kicking around, we recommend just buying a new bottle.